WICG/aom/element-handles-explainer.md

 #### `Element.importHandles` property

 A [`DOMStringMap`](https://developer.mozilla.org/en-US/docs/Web/API/DOMStringMap) that reflects the `importhandles` attribute.
 Allows programmatic access to read and modify the list of imported handles.

+This is similar in function to the [`dataset` property](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/dataset), except there is no attempt to convert kebab-case to camelCase.
+All handle names are attributes as-is, and may need to be accessed using the `['']` syntax instead of the dot `.` syntax.

 #### Example 8: The `importHandles` property